AdobeDocs/analytics.en/help/analyze/mobile-app/create-scorecard.md

 1. Click the **[!UICONTROL Share]** menu and select **[!UICONTROL Share scorecard]**.

-2. In the **[!UICONTROL Share mobile scorecard]** form, complete the fields by:
+1. In the **[!UICONTROL Share mobile scorecard]** form, complete the fields by:

     * Providing the name of the Scorecard
     * Providing a description of the Scorecard
     * Adding relevant tags
     * Specifying the recipients for the Scorecard

-3. Click **[!UICONTROL Share]**.
+1. Click **[!UICONTROL Share]**.

 ![Share_Scorecards](assets/new_share.png)

-After you have shared a Scorecard, your recipients can access it on their Analytics dashboards.
-If you make subsequent changes to the Scorecard in the Scorecard Builder, they will be automatically updated in the shared Scorecard.
+After you have shared a scorecard, your recipients can access it on their Analytics dashboards.
+If you make subsequent changes to the scorecard in the Scorecard Builder, they will be automatically updated in the shared scorecard.
 Executive users will then see the changes after refreshing the Scorecard on their app.

 If you update the Scorecard by adding new components, you may want to share the scorecard again (and check the **[!UICONTROL Share embedded components]** option) in order to make sure that your executive users have access to these changes.